workato/custom_connector_docs/README.md

 ### Format

-Presently, we support the following types
+Presently, we support the following types:
   - JSON
   - XML